jundalisay/sp/content/en/research/spinoza/politics/chapter-08f.md

 ---

-[38] With regard to the number of judges, however, a consideration of this kind of constitution does not demand any special figure; but, as in the case of monarchy, it is of prime importance to see that the judges are too numerous to be corrupted by a private person.
+<sup>38</sup> With regard to the number of judges, however, a consideration of this kind of constitution does not demand any special figure; but, as in the case of monarchy, it is of prime importance to see that the judges are too numerous to be corrupted by a private person.

 For their duty is simply to ensure that no private person does wrong to another, and so to settle disputes between private persons, patricians as well as commoners, and to exact punishment from offenders, even from patricians, syndics, and senators insofar as these have offended against the laws by which all are bound.
 As for disputes which may arise between cities within the state, these are to be decided in the supreme council.

-[ 39] Furthermore, the consideration that regulates the term of their appointment is the same in every state, as is also the requirement that a certain proportion should retire every year.
+<sup>39</sup> The term of their appointment is the same in every state as is also the requirement that a certain proportion should retire every year.

-Finally, although there is no need for each of them to come from a different clan, yet it is necessary that no two near kinsmen should sit on the bench together.
+There is no need for each of them to come from a different clan, yet it is necessary that no two near kinsmen should sit on the bench together.

 This rule should apply to all other councils except for the supreme council, where it is enough if only it is provided by law that no one may nominate a kinsman at elections or vote in his case ifhe is nominated by another, and also that no two kinsmen may draw lots for any minister of state to be nominated.
 51